Complexity of syntactical tree fragments of Independence-Friendly logic: Coordinated trees, second kind

 \Tree [.$\forall x$ [.$\forall y$ [.$\lor$ [.$[\phantom{a}]$ ] [.$\land$ [.$(\exists u/x)$ [.$[\phantom a]$ ] ] [.$\forall z$ [.$(\exists v/x,y)$ [.$[\phantom a]$ ] ] ] ] ] ] ] \Tree [.$\forall x$ [.$\forall y$ [.$\lor$ [.$[\phantom{a}]$ ] [.$\forall z$ [.$\land$ [.$(\exists u/x,z)$ [.$[\phantom a]$ ] ] [.$(\exists v/x,y)$ [.$[\phantom a]$ ] ] ] ] ] ] ] \Tree [.$\forall x$ [.$\forall y$ [.$\forall z$ [.$\lor$ [.$[\phantom{a}]$ ] [.$\land$ [.$(\exists u/x,z)$ [.$[\phantom a]$ ] ] [.$(\exists v/x,y)$ [.$[\phantom a]$ ] ] ] ] ] ] ]

 From left to right, we call these trees C1', C2', C3', C4', C5', C6'.
-Before the reader starts worrying because of this explosion of cases, we point out that only the C1' case is genuinely new, while C2', C3', C4', C5', C6' are extensions of either tree GH1($\land$) or GH2($\land$); in a certain sense, they fall in cases that we had already left open before.
+Before the reader starts worrying because of this explosion of cases, we point out that only the C1' case is genuinely new, while C2', C3', C4', C5', C6' are extensions of either tree GH1($\land$) or GH2($\land$); they fall into cases that we had already left open before.
 Notice, furthermore, that C(C1') $\subseteq$ C(C2') $\subseteq$ C(C3') $\subseteq$ C(C5') $\subseteq$ C(C6') and C(C1') $\subseteq$ C(C2') $\subseteq$ C(C4') $\subseteq$ C(C5') $\subseteq$ C(C6').

-We show that the trees C1', C2', C3' are first-order (but we leave as an open problem the study of their extensions).